|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This curd is popular in California, where it is usually made with native Meyer lemons.
 A Meyer lemon is a cross between a lemon and a mandarin orange and came from China in 1908.
 It was planted all across California, and chefs quickly fell in love with its sweet, complex flavors.

 Once a darling of the "California Cuisine" movement, lemon curd is now common on many dessert menus.
 If you can get Meyer lemons, give them a try.
 If not, don’t worry; it is still very delicious with regular lemons.
 While it's traditionally served as a topping for cakes, it's also wonderful spooned over a bowl of fresh berries.

-- Whisk the butter into the lemon mixture, adding one slice at a time.
+Whisk the butter into the lemon mixture, adding 1 slice at a time.
 Wait until each piece of butter is almost completely dissolved before adding the next.

-• Cover and refrigerated, the lemon curd will keep for 2 to 3 weeks, or place in an airtight container and freeze for up to 2 months.
+- Covered and refrigerated, the lemon curd will keep for two to three weeks, or place in an airtight container and freeze for up to two months.